-In such a space, you are free to be your self.
-Many times the conversation naturally winds down and master Zhou Yu and I smile at each other one last time, before drifting off into our own contention, contemplation or meditation.
+In such a space, you are free to be yourself.
+Many times, the conversation naturally winds down and you and your guests smile at each other one last time before drifting off into contentment, contemplation or meditation.
 This quietude is paramount in living a healthy life in accord with the Dao, balancing stillness and activity and acting from depth and with meaning, when the time is right.
-After all, what is important cannot be expressed as well in words as it can in the direct transmission of something so intimate as liquor we ingest into our bodies, prepared by the hands of the master-the true master behind your face.
+After all, what is important cannot be expressed as well in words as it can in the direct transmission of something so intimate as liquor we ingest into our bodies, prepared by the hands of the master-not I, but the true master behind your face.